Written: May 2021 Updated: May 2022

-The teacher shortage hit an all time high in 2020 when teachers across the country made the switch to remote learning.
-The pandemic created new challenges for educators and innovators alike to find solutions for the nationwide 44% of districts that reported difficulty filling vacancies.
+The teacher shortage hit an all-time high in 2020 when teachers across the country made the emergency switch to remote learning.
+Since then, the shortage has continued to grow across the nation.
+Teachers are underpaid, concerned for their physical and mental health, and exhausted by the extra duties assigned to them.
+The pandemic created these new challenges for educators and innovators alike to find solutions for the nationwide 88% of districts that reported difficulty filling vacancies.
 Since 2018, this number has only increased, making access to certified teachers more challenging.

-Supplementing unqualified and uncertified teachers to schools not only harms student achievement, but disproportionately impacts students of color.
+Supplementing with unqualified and uncertified teachers in schools not only harms student achievement but disproportionately impacts students of color.
 On average, low-socioeconomic districts across the country receive 16% less funding per student than districts with less poverty.
 A 2016 study from the Learning Policy Institute reported that schools with a higher concentration of minority students had four times as many uncertified teachers in the classroom.
-As teacher vacancies follow an upward trend, underserved districts are compromising on certification requirements, maintaining a chronic cycle of inequitable education by placing fewer experienced instructors in classrooms.
+As teacher vacancies follow a steep upward trend, underserved districts are forced to compromise on certification requirements, maintaining a chronic cycle of inequitable education by placing fewer experienced instructors in classrooms.

-Virtual education by thoroughly experienced, certified teachers could be the solution to reducing teacher vacancies.
-Proximity Learning has been a leader in virtual K-12 education for ten years and provided high quality education to over 300 schools.
-To ensure this process and reduce cost, virtual teachers may administer instruction to multiple classrooms at a time.
-Innovative solutions that prioritize student comprehension and equity over quantity indicate efficiency and benefit the majority when the “measure of teacher success is determined by student success.”
+Creative problem solving is key when traditionally established options aren’t filling the gaps.
+Virtual education by thoroughly experienced, certified teachers could be the solution to reducing teacher vacancies of innovative administrators.
+Proximity Learning has been a leader in virtual K-12 education for ten years.
+We provided high-quality education to over 500 schools in the 2021-22 school year by livestreaming teachers into classrooms around the country.
+Innovative solutions that prioritize student comprehension and equity indicate efficiency and benefit the community as a whole when the measure of teacher success is determined by student success.